 Cloning Extinct Species: A Lot of Unknowns

-Science fiction has tackled the question of whether or not science should clone animals to bring them back from extinction, and the outcome is generally destructive.
-Despite the multitude of “what ifs” that exist with cloning, there are some answers to what could happen if science clones a species because they’ve cloned many species.
-However, most of these species have been used for incredibly limited purposes, including for consumption and for lab use.
+Science fiction has tackled the question of whether or not science should clone animals to bring them back from extinction.
+The outcome is generally destructive.
+Despite the many “what ifs” that exist with cloning, there are some answers to what could happen.
+However, people use these species for incredibly limited purposes, including for consumption and for lab use.

 The unknown is what happens when science uses cloning to save a species.
 How will that animal act in its natural habitat?
 Will there even be a natural habit for it to live in?
 What impact will it have on the ecosystem and the environment?
 Will the species breed naturally after the founding population or will it continue to depend on cloning for survival?

 The amount of unanswered questions this process has for saving extinct species makes a lot of people nervous and uncertain about whether cloning is the answer.
-There are also financial barriers to cloning, and without funding, it might not be possible to accomplish the task of bringing Northern White Rhinos back from extinction.
+There are also financial barriers to cloning.
+Without funding, it might not be possible to accomplish bringing Northern White Rhinos back from extinction.

 Better to Focus on Future Conservation?

-There are no easy answers when it comes to determining the best way to deal with the Northern White Rhino extinction or any animal extinction, for that matter.
-The one thing that most people can agree upon is that humans and science should do something about the issue, but it is divided on exactly what that should be.
-Some believe since only two Northern White Rhinos currently exist and they can’t breed and that science needs to advance for IVF to be successful, it might be better to cut our losses and focus on conservation.
+There are no easy answers when it comes to determining the best way to deal with the Northern White Rhino extinction.
+The one thing most people can agree upon is that humans and science should do something about the issue.
+But they are usually divided on exactly what that should be.
+Some believe since only two Northern White Rhinos currently exist and can’t breed, science must advance for IVF to be successful.
+Others say we might be better to cut our losses and focus on conservation.

 While letting a species die out is tough to deal with, it’s also a good lesson to learn from.
-It allows us to reflect on the things that could have been done differently in the future so the mistakes aren’t repeated with other animals in need.
-With funding and budgets tight, some argue it might be a better investment to move on and protect another species from suffering the same fate.
+It allows us to reflect on things we could do differently to avoid future mistakes.
+With funding and budgets tight, a better investment might be to move on and protect another species facing extinction.

-Only time will let the world know what the best course of action is for saving animals from extinction or bringing them back.
-There’s a lot to learn in any process that might be implemented to solve the extinction problem and, unfortunately, for some species, it may be too late.
+Only time will tell the best course of action for saving animals from extinction.
+There’s much to learn in any process that could solve the extinction problem.
+Unfortunately, for some species, it may be too late.